Understanding PCI Data Breaches

 Prevention by Design

-Paytia's proprietary DTMF masking technology is designed to prevent data breaches at the architectural level.
+Paytia's DTMF masking technology is designed to prevent data breaches at the architectural level.
 Because payment card data never enters our clients' environments, the attack surface for card data theft is eliminated.
 Our systems are built so that there is no card data to breach.

 Incident Response Plan

-Despite our preventative architecture, we maintain a comprehensive incident response plan aligned with PCI DSS requirements.
+Despite our preventative architecture, we maintain a tested incident response plan aligned with PCI DSS requirements.
 This plan covers identification, containment, eradication, recovery and post-incident review.
 The plan is tested annually through simulated breach exercises.

 Detection and Monitoring